webit-de/typo3-orphanfiles/README.md

 Orphan Files
 ============

+:collision: **Outdated - This extension was based on TYPO3 without FAL, see [Issues](https://github.com/webit-de/typo3-orphanfiles/issues/1)**

 This TYPO3 backend extension finds any file uploaded by an editor which is not used anymore in the CMS.

 Requirements